- Prep time 5 minutes

 As for toppings and beyond, the possibilities are pretty much endless.
 Emma, who developed this recipe, has a few suggestions for you: "In the morning, if you want to treat your overnight oats to a quickie garnish, sprinkle on top: any fresh fruit that wouldn’t have wanted to soak (think blackberries, raspberries, strawberries), chopped nuts, or granola (oats on oats!)."

 Need some more concrete ideas?
 A few pairing suggestions:

 Almond milk + almond butter + strawberry jam, with freeze-dried strawberries on top.

 Soy milk + pumpkin butter + toasted pecans + crumbled graham crackers.

 Coffee-milk + chocolate syrup + toasted hazelnuts on top. —The Editors

 whole milk or soy milk, plus more as needed

-Combine all ingredients in a bowl or jar and stir.
-Add more milk to reach desired thickness (keeping in mind that it will get thicker as it “sleeps”!).
+- In a bowl or jar, stir the oats, milk, tahini, chocolate, maple syrup, vanilla, and salt.
+Add more milk to reach the desired thickness (keeping in mind that it will get thicker as it “sleeps”!).
 Taste and adjust the maple syrup and salt accordingly.
 Cover with a lid or plastic wrap.
 Stick in the fridge and let soak for 8 to 12 hours.